rcpacini/labview_quickdrop/docs/ExecuteScript.md

-# Ctrl-S | Execute Script
+# `Ctrl-S` = Execute Script
-Executes a series of VI scripts (i.e. macros) using the Quick Drop textbox arguments (separated by space) on the selected panel or diagram objects.
-By default, there are a bunch of [Built-in Scripts](#script-built-ins) for common operations, such as: align + distribute objects, connect terminals to pane, change representation, hide/show display objects, etc. <br>
+Executes a series of VI scripts (i.e. macros) using the Quick Drop Textbox arguments (separated by space) on the selected panel or diagram objects.
+Many scripts are [Built-in](#script-built-ins) for common operations, such as: align + distribute objects, connect terminals to pane, change representation, hide/show display objects, etc.

 Getting Started: `Ctrl-Space` + type "`help`" + `Ctrl-S`

 ## Background
 I quickly realized there aren't enough keys on the keyboard for each Quick Drop Plugin needed.
 So instead, I created the Execute Script plugin which uses the Quick Drop Textbox to define a series of commands to execute on the selected panel or diagram objects.
 The plugin includes built-in help and a shortcut configuration dialog (similar to the Quick-Drop Plugins dialog) to manage the shortcuts.
 Refer to [Custom Plugins](#custom-plugins) for support on how to add your own scripts.

 ## Script Built-ins
 The following are Built-in shortcuts supported out of the box.